srikarthickeyanganapathy/Cross-Border/README.md

 3. **Global Payments Dashboard**
    - A user interface allowing real-time monitoring and reporting of transaction progress across borders.

-This project aims to simplify cross-border payments, offering a more efficient and accessible global payment system.
+---
+### Note: This serves only as a reference example.
+Innovative ideas and unique implementation techniques are highly encouraged and warmly welcomed!